QuantEcon/lecture-python-intro/lectures/french_rev.md

 plt.show()
 ```

-To cover the disrepancies between government expenditures and tax revenues revealed in {numref}`fr_fig11`, the French revolutionaries  printed paper money and spent it.
+To cover the discrepancies between government expenditures and tax revenues revealed in {numref}`fr_fig11`, the French revolutionaries  printed paper money and spent it.

 The next figure shows that by printing money, they were able to finance substantial purchases
 of goods and services, including military goods and soldiers' pay.